Sh0ckWave473/cse15l-lab-reports/Week9/LabReport5.md

 **A description of what to edit to fix the bug**

-  This is already provided in the TA's Response To The Post section.
+  This is already provided in the Fixed Code section.

 # Reflection
 One of the tools that I will definitely take out of this second half of the quarter is Vim since it a very important tool for my future aspirations in a Computer Science career.
 I had no clue this even existed and now I have a firm grasp on the basics of its functionalities which I will continue to develop in the future.
 Thanks to the lab, I also know there is a built in `vimtutor` command that can serve as a guide whenever I need a refresher on some commands.